splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-cloudwatch.rst

      -  (string) The alarm source.
    * -  | time
         | ``Required``
      -  (string) Date-time string.
 Send date and time in the AWS Cloudwatch format (ISO 8601).
-It is transformed to the epoch long format for the
+It is transformed to the epoch long format for the ``triggeredAt`` field in the common event model.
    * -  region
      -  (string) AWS region.
    * -  resources